 Raphael Corkhill’s voicework can be found not only in audiobook readings but also in video games like Titanfall and Uncharted.
 His performance here in A Gentleman’s Murder is nothing short of phenomenal.

-My name is Christopher Huang.
-I grew up in Singapore and moved to Canada when I was 17.
-I returned to Singapore the following year for two years of military service, before going to McGill University in Montreal to study Architecture.
-I still live in Montreal; these days, I’m pursuing the dream of writing full-time.
+Christopher Huang grew up in Singapore and moved to Canada when he was seventeen.
+He returned to Singapore the following year to serve his two years of National Service, before moving on to McGill University to study Architecture.
+After several years living and working in Montreal, he now lives in Calgary.

-I’m a longtime fan of the "golden age" of detective fiction, and the principles of fair play governing the genre, as described by Ronald Knox in his decalogue.
-As Ellery Queen observed, the primary attraction of detective fiction is that the reader should be able to solve the mystery themselves from the given clues, prior to the grand denouement.
+A longtime fan of the "golden age" of detective fiction and the principles of fair play governing the genre, he is firmly of the belief that the primary attraction of detective fiction is that readers should be able to solve the mystery themselves from the given clues, prior to the grand denouement.